Our nation's schools should be safe havens for children, yet school violence remains a threat that can lead to devastating outcomes.

-To help school leaders make decisions when implementing school safety programs, the National Institute of Justice’s (NIJ's) CrimeSolutions.gov has rated more than 100 programs from bullying prevention to dating violence intervention.
-Additionally, NIJ’s Comprehensive School Safety Initiative (CSSI) is a research-focused initiative with the goal of developing knowledge about the root causes of school violence, developing strategies for increasing school safety, and rigorously evaluating innovative school safety strategies through pilot programs.
+Through the Comprehensive School Safety Initiative, the Office of Justice Programs’ (OJP’s) National Institute of Justice is developing knowledge about the root causes of school violence, identifying and creating strategies for increasing school safety, and rigorously evaluating innovative school safety strategies through pilot programs.

 During Safe Schools Week (October 15-21), see the School Safety Special Feature for access to OJP and other federal resources related to maintaining safe school environments.